gestevam/preprint_fetcher/README.md

       python scheduler.py --install-launchd
       ```

-  8. Open the output file from the “feed_output” subfolder, view feed in broswer, and optionally bookmark
+  8. Open the output file from the “feed_output” subfolder, view feed in browser, and optionally bookmark

 <br>